Cottage of Sweets

 The last fire ended the theatre, and the courtyard was redesigned as the first official shopping center in Carmel.
 The stage was set, (no more fires), for the cottage to become the Cottage of Sweets, when a gentleman from British Columbia, Canada, Wally Cullomore, decided Carmel needed a Sweet Shop.
 So, in 1959 the curtain was raised, on a much-loved performance.
 We are now the award winning (best smelling and best tasting) shop in Carmel.
 The Cottage of Sweets, voted by children, “most likely shop to go to when in Carmel”, every year since opening.

 There have been several owners of the Cottage of Sweets before the present owners.
-The Hall of Fame list includes the following, Wally Cullomore, Bob and Iris Copeland, Bob & Mary Littlefield, Bob Lily, Lee & Lyde Mink, Bonnie Black, and finally, Lanny & Linda Rose, the present owners since 1980.
+The Hall of Fame list includes the following, Wally Cullomore, Bob and Iris Copeland, Bob & Mary Littlefield, Bob Lily, Lee & Lyde Mink, Bonnie Black, and finally, Lanny & Linda Rose, who made the shop what it is today and owned the shop from 1980 to 2019.
+The shop is currently owned by the Hess family, who bought it from the Roses in 2019.
 There may be some owners we have missed, if so please let us know and we will gladly add them to the Fame List.
 Many thanks to Ken & Ruth Otrich, long time Carmel residents and previous owners of Candles of Carmel, established 1949, for much of the information on the history of the Cottage of Sweets.